COVID: Is it safe to get vaccinated in pregnancy? | DW | 06.05.2021

 Stefan Kluge sees it the same way.
 Kluge heads the University Hospital at Hamburg-Eppendorf (UKE).

-He says they are seeing a growing number of COVID cases among pregnant women in intensive care.
-He told the DPA news agency there were five such cases in the past two weeks alone.
+He said they are seeing a growing number of COVID cases among pregnant women in intensive care.
+He told the dpa news agency there were five such cases in the past two weeks alone.

 "These cases are especially dramatic.
 We must start vaccinating pregnant women in Germany," said Kluge.